cobbler/cobbler/docs/cobbler-conf.rst

 by default it will not allow per user access into Cobbler Web and Cobbler XMLRPC.
 In order to permit this, the following setting must be enabled HOWEVER doing so will permit all Spacewalk/Satellite users of certain types to edit all of cobbler's configuration. these roles are: ``config_admin`` and ``org_admin``.
-Users should turn this on only if they want this behavior and do not have a cross-multi-org seperation concern.
+Users should turn this on only if they want this behavior and do not have a cross-multi-org separation concern.
 If you have a single org in your satellite, it's probably safe to turn this on and then you can use CobblerWeb alongside a Satellite install.

 default: ``0``